Student Volunteer Opportunities

 During this session, we will review your records as well as interview you and plan your volunteer schedule.
 You must plan on volunteering 3-4 hours per shift, per week on a set schedule.

-Summer Orientation Session
+Fall Orientation Session

-- Please plan on parking on the top level of St. Mary’s parking deck for your interview and orientation sessions.
+- Please plan on parking on the top level of St. Mary’s parking deck for your interview sessions.
 You will need to pay for parking.
 However, once you are a volunteer, parking will be free in designated areas.

 - Due to the volume of students seeking volunteer positions, there are no make-up sessions and we cannot accommodate requests for individual interviews.
 If you miss any part of this interview/placement/orientation process, you will need to wait until next semester.
 Thank you for your understanding.